ShabbyGayBar/modern-um-thesis/README.md

 ## License

-The university logo in the `assets` folder is the property of the University of Macau and is used here with permission.
+The university logo in the `src/assets` folder is the property of the University of Macau and is used here with permission.

 The thesis guidelines in the `documentation/guidelines` folder are also the property of the University of Macau and are used here with permission.